Reference Architecture: Image Management

-  The number of target devices that is supported per PVS Server depends on the size of the vDisk, storage solution for vDisk placement, write cache type and work flow of end users.
-The most common bottlenecks that impact scalability of PVS Servers are network I/O of the PVS Server, disk I/O of the vDisk storage location and cache file location.
+The number of target devices that is supported per PVS Server depends on the size of the virtual disk, storage solution for virtual disk placement, write cache type and work flow of end users.
+The most common bottlenecks that impact scalability of PVS Servers are network I/O of the PVS Server, disk I/O of the virtual disk storage location and cache file location.
 Organizations have to take care of these key factors according to their use cases and infrastructure.

-  Citrix recommends each organization perform scalability tests according to their environment based on infrastructure use cases.
-Adding additional PVS Servers to the existing infrastructure will help in distributing the load and provide redundancy and high availability.
+Citrix recommends each organization performs scalability tests according to their environment based on infrastructure use cases.
+Adding extra PVS Servers to the existing infrastructure help in distributing the load and provide redundancy and high availability.

 Delivering virtual applications and desktops to end users has been a challenge for many IT administrators due to demands in end user experience and their work style to gain freedom of anywhere, anytime and any device access to resources.

 This document demonstrates the imaging technology being used in Citrix Virtual Apps and Desktops.
 Image management encompasses core components to deal with meeting end user needs providing customized and optimized virtual desktops and application delivery.